genevate/style_guides/business/interview.md

   care about the interviewee and their past experiences.
 It's the first step in establishing good rapport and trust.
 Additionally, it shows good will towards making the interview experience a positive one by appreciating and seeing them as an individual instead of a number.
-This can't be stressed enough as this is one of the major points of failure in getting to know a interviewee.
+This can't be stressed enough as this is one of the major points of failure in getting to know an interviewee.
   First impressions are critical so make it outstanding!
 - Assemble a stellar interview team:
   - Train team members in the art of interviewing, never bring them in cold.